Systematic Survey of the Correlation between Northern HECR Events and SDSS Galaxies: Results

 \section{Results}

-This section is dedicated to show results of our analysis.
-First of all, we consider the cross-correlation between the AGASA events and SDSS galaxies in 4 ranges of redshifts within $z = 0.024$, which corresponds to $\sim 100$ Mpc in the concordance cosmology, in Section \ref{redshift}.
-This analysis will lead to a result that the AGASA events correlate more with SDSS galaxies in intermediate redshift ranges.
-Next, we focus on these galaxies and investigate the dependency of the cross-correlation on the absolute magnitude of the galaxies \ref{amag}.
-Then, we also consider the dependencies of color and morphology of galaxies to find the nature of environment for HECR generation \ref{color}.

-\subsection{Dependence on Redshift}
+\subsection{Dependence on redshift}

-We divide our sample of galaxies into 4 parts in redshift for every 0.006, which corresponds to $\sim 25$ Mpc.
-Note that the flux of HECRs from sources in each shell is comparable if we assume that HECR composition is proton and IGMF is neglectable as we can see in Fig. \ref{fig:cumcont}, i.e., all the lines in Fig. \ref{fig:cumcont} can be well approximated by straight lines within 100 Mpc.
-We consider the cross-correlations between the AGASA data and these 4 samples of galaxies.
-Results are shown in Fig. \ref{fig:ccor00to24}.

-In the left panels, we show the positions of galaxies ({\it red dots}) and the arrival directions of the AGASA events with $E > 4 \times 10^{19}$ eV ({\it circles}) for 4 redshift ranges of galaxies: $0.001 \leq z < 0.006$, $0.006 \leq z < 0.012$, $0.012 \leq z < 0.018$, and $0.018 \leq z < 0.024$ from top to bottom, for visibility.
-The super-GZK events, which are events with energies beyond $10^{20}$ eV, are shown as blue circles.
-The numbers of galaxies we used are summarized in Table \ref{tab:numbers}.
-We can see that the distribution of galaxies is highly structured.
-For instance, Virgo cluster is seen at the center of the top panel.
-Any AGASA event does not spatially correlate with the positions of Virgo cluster, as seen in our previous works \cite{takami09c}, which is the same situation as the PAO events \cite{gorbunov08}.
-Also, we can find Coma cluster at the center of the bottom left panel and the AGASA event neither correlates with Coma cluster.
-However, we see that many event correlates with filamentary structures of galaxies by eye.
-This may be quantified by the cross-correlation function.
+The left panels of Fig. \ref{fig:ccor00to24} show the positions of galaxies ({\it dots}) and the arrival directions of the AGASA events ({\it circles}) for the four redshift ranges of galaxies: $0.001 \leq z < 0.006$, $0.006 \leq z < 0.012$, $0.012 \leq z < 0.018$, and $0.018 \leq z < 0.024$ from top to bottom, for visibility.
+Events with energies beyond $10^{20}$ eV, are shown as blue circles.
+The distributions of galaxies are highly structured; we can find the filamentary structures and clusters of galaxies.
+We see that more than ten events correlate with the filamentary structures by eye, despite that only about a half of events remains inside the region where the SDSS covers.
+On the other hand, the AGASA events do not correlate with Virgo cluster and Coma cluster, which are seen at around the center of the top panel and the bottom panel, respectively.
+The lack of the correlation with Virgo cluster was already pointed out both for the PAO events\cite{gorbunov08} and for the AGASA events.\cite{takami09c}